 4).
 Eat a wide variety of foods and eat the rainbow each day

 Consuming a range of different foods ensures you don’t get bored of eating the same foods each day.
-Also, the number one predictor of the number of good bacteria in our gut and overall gut health, where 80% of our immune system is located, is the number of plant foods we consume (40, 41).
+Eating seasonally is one way to increase the variety of foods consumed – this Eat The Seasons post has a full list of the foods in season, able to be grown locally, during each month of the year.
+Also, the number one predictor of the number of good bacteria in our gut and overall gut health, where 80% of our immune system is located, is the number of plant foods we consume, so I ate at least 30 plants a week as recommended (40, 41).

 5).
 Avoid eating out and takeaways

 As hard as this is, restaurants and takeaways often prepare foods with inflammatory vegetable oils and cross contamination with off limit foods like gluten and dairy is a potential concern.
 To avoid progress being hindered, I avoided eating at restaurants and ordering takeaways during the elimination phase.

 If travelling, bring lots of fruit, vegetable sticks and tiger nuts with you.
 These travel well, are portable and don’t require any preparation.

 6).
 Choose low temperature cooking methods and avoid using oils with a low smoke point

 High temperature cooking methods (toasting, grilling, barbecuing, microwaving, deep frying) result in inflammatory compounds and harmful toxins being released (42, 43).
 Lower temperature cooking methods (steaming, poaching, stewing and slow cooking) produce a lower amount of these harmful chemicals while also preserving a greater amount of nutrients in foods (44, 45, 46).